 Most people experience a couple of panic attacks during their lifetime.
 The problems tend to disappear once the stressful situation is over.
-However, if you have recurrent panic attacks or spend long hours constantly fearing an attack, you may have a panic disorder.
+However, if you have recurrent panic attacks or spend long hours constantly fearing an attack, you may have a panic disorder and you need to go to a panic attack therapist.

 Though panic attacks are not life-threatening in themselves, they can bring with them a lot of stress and affect one’s quality of life significantly.
 A person who has panic disorder can benefit immensely from treatment.